Drawing Layers

 draw(spec, scales(Color = (; palette = [:red, :green, :blue, RGB(1, 0, 1), RGB(1, 1, 0), "#abcff0", "#c88cbccc", HSV(0.9, 0.3, 0.7), RGBA(0.7, 0.9, 0.6, 0.5), Gray(0.5)])))

-helper function.
+If you want to use a continuous colormap for categorical data, you can use the from_continuous helper function.
 It automatically takes care that the continuous colormap is sampled evenly from start to end depending on the number of categories.
-Any colormap that Makie understands can be passed, including named colormaps such as :viridis
+Any colormap that Makie understands can be passed, including named colormaps such as :viridis.

-This example shows the difference in behavior when the two-element colormap [:red, :blue]
+This example shows the difference in behavior when the two-element colormap [:red, :blue] is used with or without from_continuous:

 using AlgebraOfGraphics